masagrator/nvn-shader-compiler/README.md

 | 17.21.0.88 | 1.16 | Cave Story+ 1.3 | subsdk0 |
 | 17.24.0.113 | 1.16 | Tomb Raider Definitive Edition 1.0.3 | subsdk0 |

+shader version cannot be newer than what game supports, NVN is backwards compatible so you can use old shader version with newer versions of NVN.

 ## Setup

 Python 3.x is required.
 Additional python packages are required, you can install them like this: